- OPMAATZAGEN.nl

 4 minutes

-Transform your interior with a DIY radiator conversion in Scandinavian style.
-These handy DIY tips will show you how to create a functional and aesthetically pleasing solution to conceal your radiator.
+Transform your interior with a DIY radiator cover in Scandinavian style.
+These handy DIY tips show you how to create a functional and aesthetically pleasing solution to hide your radiator.
 Discover the beauty of the Scandinavian style and give your interior a fresh and modern look.

 Description by Marjolijn (@interiorbymarjolein)

-An unfinished radiator is a real eyesore for me.
-We have underfloor heating on the ground floor, but upstairs we have radiators.
-In the bedroom the radiator is really not a 'nice thing'.
-I got to work and made a radiator casing from oak myself.
-In this article I will show you how you can make a Scandinavian style radiator conversion yourself!
+An unfinished radiator is really an eyesore for me.
+On the ground floor, we have underfloor heating, but upstairs we have radiators.
+In the bedroom, the radiator is really not attractive.
+I got to work and made a radiator cover out of oak wood myself.
+In this article, I'll show you how to make a Scandinavian-style radiator cover yourself!

 How I made this project